home-assistant/home-assistant.io/source/_integrations/thread.markdown

      ![image](/images/integrations/thread/thread-preferred-network-ha-only.png)

-3. To add Matter-based Thread devices, your phone needs to know the credentials of your newly created Thread network.
+3. Before you can add Matter-based Thread devices, your phone needs to know the credentials of your newly created Thread network.
    - To share the credentials with your Android phone, open the Home Assistant Companion app.
    - In the Companion app, go to **Settings** > **Companion app** > **Troubleshooting**, then select **Sync Thread credentials**.
    - Follow the instructions on screen.